How to Get Rid of Textured Skin - The Ultimate Guide

 Skin texture, or ‘textured skin’, is an overarching term that describes the condition of the skin's surface.

-Healthy skin texture feels supple, soft, and smooth.
-It’s plump, indicating an ample balance of hydration, sebum, collagen, and elastin (the building blocks of healthy skin).
+Healthy skin texture feels supple, soft, and smooth, and is plump.
+This indicates an ample balance of hydration, sebum, collagen, and elastin (the building blocks of healthy skin).

 Uneven skin texture can be rife with dry skin patches or oily skin patches.
 It can involve skin tags, ‘chicken skin’, or can have the appearance of bumpy skin texture or acne, milia, or pustules.
-Skin’s texture can feel thick and rough, and appear dull, and blotchy with discoloration and hyperpigmentation.
+Skin’s surface can feel thick and rough and appear dull, and blotchy with discoloration and hyperpigmentation.

 What are Different Skin Texture Types?

-From dehydrated skin texture, which includes dry patches and a sandy skin texture, to oily skin texture issues like acne, orange peel skin texture, and acne scarring, there are many forms of skin texture.
+From dehydrated skin texture, which includes dry patches and a sandy skin texture, to oily skin texture issues like acne, orange peel skin texture, and acne scarring, everybody experiences symptoms differently.

 Dry or Dehydrated Skin Texture

 Dry skin usually refers to a skin type that lacks the ability to retain water or produce adequate oils.

 Dehydrated skin, on the other hand, loses water moisture through external circumstances like the weather, an imbalance of lifestyle choices, or a lack of skincare support.
 That being said, dehydrated skin isn’t only limited to dry skin types.
 Oily skin can also be dehydrated, but differentiating between the two can be difficult.
 Luckily for you, we've broken it all down!